MichaelAlbert98/Deadwood/README.md

 'activeplayer': Returns active player info.
 'stats': Same as activeplayer.
 'where': Returns the location of every player.
+'room stats': Returns information on room.
+'role stats': Return information on roles in current location.
 'who': Returns active player's name.
 'move': Gives active player a list of available rooms to move to.
 Type in the desired room from the list to move to it.
 'take role': Gives active player a list of available roles to take.
 Type in the desired role from the list to take it.